 Sequestration rates for mangroves are set at 6.58 tons of carbon per hectare per year, based on meta-analysis of 27 data points from 13 sources.
-Salt marsh sequestration rates are 0.93 tons of carbon per hectare per year, based on 15 data points from 6 sources.
-Seagrass sequestration is set at 0.99 tons of carbon per hectare per year, based on 16 data points from 4sources.
+Salt marsh sequestration rates are 0.93 tons of carbon per hectare per year, based on 15 data points from six sources.
+Seagrass sequestration is set at 0.99 tons of carbon per hectare per year, based on 16 data points from four sources.

 Financials are not modeled, as costs are not necessarily carried out by the landowner or land manager.

-Total adoption in the Scenario 1 is 6.07 million hectares in 2050, representing 83 percent of the total available land.
-Of this, 6.07 million hectares are adopted from 2020-2050.
+Total adoption in Scenario 1 is 6.07 million hectares in 2050, representing 83 percent of the total available land.
+Of this, 6.07 million hectares are adopted from 2020 to 2050.
 The emissions impact of this scenario is 0.99 gigatons of carbon dioxide-equivalent reduced by 2050.
 Financial impacts are not modeled.

-Total adoption in the Scenario 2 is 7.24 million hectares in 2050, representing 99 percent of the total available land.
-Of this, 7.24 million hectares are adopted from 2020-2050.
+Total adoption in Scenario 2 is 7.24 million hectares in 2050, representing 99 percent of the total available land.
+Of this, 7.24 million hectares are adopted from 2020 to 2050.
 The impact of this scenario is 1.01 gigatons of carbon dioxide-equivalent by 2050.

 The International Union for the Conservation of Nature and The Nature Conservancy report that if costal wetland destruction was halved, it would result in an annual emissions reduction of 0.23 gigatons of carbon dioxide per hectare per year (Herr and Landis, 2016).
-Griscom et al (2017)’s “Natural climate solutions” calculate 0.18-0.30 gigatons of carbon dioxide equivalent per year in 2030.
-The Drawdown coastal wetland protection and coastal wetland restoration model shows a maximum annual reduction of 0.03-0.06, gigatons in 2030.
-The lower impact could be attributed to the lower degradation rate in the drawdown models, where multiple sources citing the same degradation rate are excluded from the analysis in order to avoid double counting.
+Griscom et al. (2017)’s “Natural climate solutions” calculate 0.18–0.30 gigatons of carbon dioxide equivalent per year in 2030.
+The Project Drawdown coastal wetland protection and coastal wetland restoration model shows a maximum annual reduction of 0.03–0.06 gigatons in 2030.
+The lower impact could be attributed to the lower degradation rate in the Project Drawdown models, where multiple sources citing the same degradation rate are excluded from the analysis in order to avoid double counting.